Let me ask you a simple question.

 For example, "vendor events near me" is too generic.

 As you can see from the search screen shot below that "vendor events near [your city/county/zip code]" gives you immense results.

 For some, that might be a cha-ching! moment.
 But for you and me that's a gasp!
 Flooded market much? moment.

 When you get more specific, you'll gather more information on what you're really looking for.

 Let Google weed out the scrolling of multiple pages for you.
 Give Google what it wants in the search bar and it'll treat you right.

-SECOND POINT: Ask yourself two questions to narrow down your keyword decision.
+STEP TWO: Ask yourself two questions to narrow down your keyword decision.

 What types of events does your industry warrant?
 (Type of show) You wouldn't want to be the tractor salesperson in the wedding expo, so just be aware of your industry and the likeliness of getting the leads you need from the show.

 How far are you willing to travel for the event?
 (Radius of location search) Consider that people attending the event are generally going to be coming from surrounding areas encompassing a larger span that you might anticipate.
 If you're in a traveling business, like giving facials or massages, traveling over 100 miles with the potential of earning no profit may not be worth it.